Kai Mykkänen

-Kai Aslak Mykkänen (born 31 July 1979 in Espoo) is a Finnish politician and the former Minister of the Interior.
-He represents the National Coalition Party in the Uusimaa electoral district.
+Kai Aslak Mykkänen (born 31 July 1979) is a Finnish politician who currently serves as Mayor of Espoo.
+He served as Minister of the Environment and Climate Change.
+He is a former Minister of the Interior and represents the National Coalition Party in the Uusimaa electoral district.

 Early life

 Mykkänen was born in Espoo to the journalist and politician Jouni Mykkänen and Maria Mykkänen (née Sokolow).
 He is of Russian descent through his mother, who is a daughter of Russian emigrants.
 His home language was mainly Finnish, but he also speaks fluent Russian.
 He has worked three years in Russia.

 Political career

 Mykkänen was the chairman of the Coalition Party Youth League 2000–2001.
 He was a member of the City Council of Espoo 2001–2008.

 Mykkänen was elected to the Parliament of Finland in the 2015 election with 5,260 votes.
 He was a member of the Environment Committee and Grand Committee from 2015 until 2016.

 On 22 June 2016, Mykkänen was appointed as the Minister for Foreign Trade and Development in the cabinet of Prime Minister Juha Sipilä after Lenita Toivakka's resignation.
 On 6 February 2018, Mykkänen shifted his portfolio in order to replace Paula Risikko as the Minister of the Interior.
 In this capacity, he also co-chaired the Justice and Home Affairs Ministers Meeting of the European People's Party (EPP), alongside Esteban González Pons.

+In June 2023, he was appointed Minister of the Environment and Climate Change in the Orpo Cabinet.

+Mykkänen will succeed Jukka Mäkelä as city manager of Espoo on 1 February 2025 when Mäkelä will go on retirement.